Bait and Switch in Real Estate

 When one agent is handling both the purchase and the sale of a property, it is called a dual agency.
 The practice is illegal in 8 states, Alaska, Colorado, Florida, Kansas, Maryland, Oklahoma, Texas, and Vermont.
 In Minnesota, it is legal when both the buyer and seller are made aware of the situation and give their consent.

 While this may initially sound perfect, you don’t know if the buyers exist?
 If they do, Agent B can’t be sure they will want to buy your home since they have not seen it.
 The responsibility of a listing agent is to present your property to as many buyers as possible and ensure you get the best price.
 It doesn’t matter who is bringing the buyers to the table.

 How to Avoid Bait and Switch When Listing Your Home

 I’ve said this many times before, but it always bears repeating.
 It’s a fact of life when you buy or sell a home.
 The agent you hire to list your home for sale can either facilitate a smooth and seamless transaction or cause you to feel every bump in the road to the closing table.

-When choosing an agent, it’s fine to ask for recommendations from family and friends.
-However, do not hire someone based solely on that criteria and do not list with the first agent you meet.
+When choosing an agent, it’s OK to ask for recommendations from family and friends.
+However, do not hire someone based solely on that criteria, and do not list with the first agent you meet.
 Talk with at least two agents, preferably three.
 Compare marketing plans.
 When an agent suggests a selling price, make sure market data supports it with a Comparative Market Analysis.
 Ask your potential Realtor how many homes he has listed and the average number of days they were on the market.
 Ask what percentage of original list price those properties brought.